prof18/RSS-Parser/README.md

 ## ⚠️ Important Notice

 The library artifacts have been moved to MavenCentral.
-The group id is changed from `com.prof.youtubeparser` to `com.prof18.youtubeparser`.
+The group id is changed from `com.prof.rssparser` to `com.prof18.rssparser`.
 Be sure to add the gradle dependency to your root `build.gradle` file.
 ```
 allprojects {